eas342/iraf_and_idl_processing/README.md

 # IRTF and General Reduction Tools
 This repository contains some IRAF scripts and IDL scripts for viewing and processing spectrograph and image files.
 It includes a pipeline for reducing IRTF SpeX prism data in time series modes.
-The IRTF SpeX prism data should have 2 sources - a targe and reference star that are imaged on the slit simultaneously.
+The IRTF SpeX prism data should have 2 sources - a target and reference star that are imaged on the slit simultaneously.
 The pipeline is designed to work with data taken with the 3x30'' slit.
 The pipeline will take raw data and apply the following: